apache/cordova-docs/www/docs/en/dev/config_ref/images.md

     under the License.

 title: Customize app icons
-description: Learn how to customize icons for your Cordova app
 toc_title: Customize icons
+description: Learn how to customize icons for your Cordova app.
 ---

 # Customize Icons